Common Side Effects of IVF Treatment

 Miscarriage, in general, is another risk of IVF.
 Although miscarriage rates are not higher for those who undergo IVF treatment, IVF does not reduce the chance of miscarriage.
 It is important to note, however, that the advancements made in pre-implantation genetic screening, or PGS, reduces the chance of miscarriages due to abnormal embryos.

 IVF is a complex process that can be uncomfortable and even painful, so it is normal to feel anxious about starting the treatment.
 However, knowledge is power, and the more you know about IVF, the process, and the risks, the more you’ll be able to approach the treatment with confidence.
+One tip to help you prepare is to ask for a quick tour of the IVF fertility center where you will receive your treatment.
+Becoming acquainted with your surroundings ahead of time can help ease anxious feelings.
 A healthy attitude and strong determination are incredibly important to the success of your IVF treatment, as you’re less likely to get pregnant if you’re stressed.
 By being prepared, you’ll enhance both your emotional and your reproductive health.

 Gain Knowledge and Ask Questions